 Sleep Cycle is an app that I’ve been using for several years, personally and at the center.
 It analyzes sleep based on movements, noises, and periods that you’re awake.

 Sleep Cycle is also really helpful because it wakes you up the right way.
-When you’re in the lightest sleep stage, you set your alarm and the app senses, then wakes you up.
+When you’re in the lightest sleep stage, the app senses it, then wakes you up.

 One of my clients, a 49-year-old gentleman from Princeton, told me recently that since he started working with us, it’s like he’s 42 again.